Watcher Alerts

 Figure 11. jq Required Fields

-2. Select Dev tools > Console and copy the Step 1 output into the screen below and the PUT request.
+2. Select Dev tools > Console and copy the Step 1 output into the following screen and the PUT request.

 Run the following API call: